WFUCSCCho/project-3-greewa23-1/README.md

 Bubble Sort, Merge Sort, Quick Sort, and Heap Sort running time (shuffled):
 ![image](https://github.com/user-attachments/assets/36f4e087-9550-4cb6-99f3-d7f79da309cf)
 Merge Sort, Quick Sort, and Heap Sort have runtimes of O(logN).
 Bubble Sort has a runtime of O(n^2).
+Bubble Sort has the largest runtime while Heap Sort has the smallest.
 There are a lot of fluctuations with the data so my conclusions may not all be accurate.

 Bubble Sort, Merge Sort, Quick Sort, and Heap Sort running time (reversed):
 ![image](https://github.com/user-attachments/assets/60f1eeab-07b9-4ff0-8570-4a187f392c54)
+BubbleSort has an O(n) runtime.
+Merge Sort, Quick Sort, and Heap Sort have a O(logn) runtime.
+Bubble Sort has the largest runtime while Heap Sort has the smallest.
+There are some fluctuations with the data.

 Bubble Sort and Odd-Even Transposition Sort comparison (already sorted):
 ![image](https://github.com/user-attachments/assets/00e57642-6620-4f3d-8534-ac321cfec973)
+Bubble Sort and Odd-Even Transposition Sort have the same runtime of O(n).
+They are exactly the same line.

 Bubble Sort and Odd-Even Transposition Sort comparison (shuffled):
 ![image](https://github.com/user-attachments/assets/c7c19bc7-03a5-46cb-9a07-07d58f4958cf)
+Bubble Sort has a runtime of O(n^2) and Odd-Even Transposition Sort has a runtime of O(n^2) as well.
+Bubble Sort has a larger runtime though.

 Bubble Sort and Odd-Even Transposition Sort comparison (reversed):
 ![image](https://github.com/user-attachments/assets/a016fb5e-5562-407b-b7db-1c95463f6052)
+Bubble Sort has a runtime of O(n^2) and Odd-Even Transposition Sort has a runtime of O(n^2) as well.
+Bubble Sort has a larger runtime.

 My graph may not illustrate this perfectly and with more data, it would be more accurate.